Fultiples

 The above is all you need to begin playing but here is some additional information about where the grids come from to help you select one.

-To say each grid is based on a set of prime numbers is to say every number in a grid is a multiple only of members of this set and no other prime numbers.
+To say each grid is based on a set of prime numbers is to say every number in a grid is a multiple only of members of this set and no other prime numbers (remember: a multiple of a number is the result of that number times another number - so six is a multiple of two).
 Thus if a grid is based on the prime numbers two and three, every number in the grid is a multiple of either two or three or both.
 So this grid can contain the numbers six ( = 2 x 3) and twelve ( = 2 x 2 x 3) but not fifteen, since fifteen is also a multiple of five (a prime number).
 But note that fifteen would be allowed on a grid that was based on the set of prime numbers two, three, and five.

 The set of prime numbers for a grid is written at the top of each one.